Women’s Work Lab is Channel 5 News ‘Hero of the Week’

 April 2023

-Could ‘returnships’ for mothers on benefits solve UK firms’ recruitment struggles?
+Are ‘returnships’ for unemployed mothers the way to solve UK recruitment struggles?

 The Times - Read the full story here